This post includes affiliate links. If you purchase through those links, we may earn a commission. Thank you for supporting Delicious Not Gorgeous!

-Meanwhile, make 1 serving of espresso, either using the 1/2 cup water and 1 1/2 T espresso that I have listed, or based off of your equipment’s capacity.
-I use a Moka pot (something like this), but this article has some other options in case you don’t have a Moka pot.
+Meanwhile, make 2 shots of espresso, either using the ½ cup water and 1 ½ T espresso that I have listed, or based off of your equipment’s capacity.
+I use a Moka pot, but this article has some other options in case you don’t have a Moka pot.

 Let both the milk tea and coffee cool to room temperature, then refrigerate until cold.
 Remove the tea leaves or bag, squeezing out any excess liquid back into your milk tea, and discard the tea leaves/bag.
 Keep refrigerated until ready to serve.